Cell structures on the blob algebra: Basic notation and domino insertion

 and then also necessarily $ -1 \mapsto -i_1, -2 \mapsto -i_2, \ldots, -n \mapsto -i_n$.
 In this setting we use the standard notation $ \overline{i} := -i \in I_n^- $ for $ i \in I_n^+$.
 Thus $ i $ appears in $w=i_1 i_2 i_3 \ldots i_n \in W_n $ if and only if $ \overline{i} $ does not not appear.

-It is normally clear whether a given $ w \in W_n $ is written as a product of Coxeter generators or as a word over $I_n $ and we shall therefore generally not mention explicitly the chosen form.
-For example
+It is normally clear whether a given $ w \in W_n $ is written as a product of Coxeter generators or as a word over $I_n $ and we shall therefore generally not explicitly mention the chosen form.
+If for example $ w := s_0 s_1 s_2 \in W_3 $, we may write